 Working together for better care

-Last year, the National Viral Hepatitis Roundtable, a national coalition working to eliminate viral hepatitis, and the Center for Health Law and Policy Innovation of Harvard Law School, acclaimed Puerto Rico for helping to remove discriminatory restrictions on access to hepatitis C treatment that were limiting more than one million Puerto Ricans who are covered by the Medicaid program from accessing life-saving medications.
+In April of 2020, the National Viral Hepatitis Roundtable, a national coalition working to eliminate viral hepatitis, and the Center for Health Law and Policy Innovation of Harvard Law School, acclaimed Puerto Rico for helping to remove discriminatory restrictions on access to hepatitis C treatment that were limiting more than one million Puerto Ricans who are covered by the Medicaid program from accessing life-saving medications.

-In collaborative efforts made by a Puerto Rican Health Insurance Administration, Abbvie (a research-driven pharmaceutical company), and Abarca, these discriminatory barriers have been significantly reduced, increasing Puerto Rico’s rating to a “B” and formally including hepatitis C treatment in its managed care program that covers all beneficiaries.
+In collaborative efforts made by the Puerto Rican Health Insurance Administration, Abbvie (a research-driven pharmaceutical company), and Abarca, these discriminatory barriers have been significantly reduced, increasing Puerto Rico’s rating to a “B” and formally including hepatitis C treatment in its managed care program that covers all beneficiaries.
 Increasing access to such treatment will help people of the island eliminate hepatitis C and improve treatment options.

 Abarca is proud to aid in this outstanding achievement and is committed to the work ahead.
 We will continue to work with local and governmental organizations to call attention to viral hepatitis in our communities and support access to the treatment programs needed.